Free Suno & AI music prompt optimizer

-Fix the prompt before you waste more credits.
+Fix the prompt before you waste more generations.

 Live assisted tool